 Here we have jewelry in sterling silver and karat gold featuring angels, moons, suns and other Celestial symbols.
 We also have a selection of Cross Jewelry and crucifix pendants, symbols of Recovery for Alcoholics Anonymous and also a Miscellaneous section of jewelry with Sankofa, an Adinkara symbol, a caduceus, the family symbol, the fleur de lys in silver and gold; the harvester of truth and a medicine wheel as pendants.

 Here are two of the many angel designs that Mark has done.
 Most are custom (but not these ones), so if you have an angel that you particularly like, send us a picture and we will make it.
 We call these two angels the Assertive Angel and the Dancing Angel.
-These angels can have either a triangle (an AIDS angel), a heart (an angel of Love) or a spiral (the birth-life-death-rebirth angel) in its middle.
+These angels can have either a triangle (an AIDS angel), a heart (a Love angel) or a spiral (the birth-life-death-rebirth angel) in its middle.
 If you don't tell us what you want we'll send you an angel with a heart in the middle.

 Small: $50 Code:160 (22X15mm or 0.9"X0.6" )